2024 Winter Music Festival @ Milwaukie Elks Lodge | 2 Stages, 2 Dance Floors, Drinks, Food, Featuring NW Women in Blues, Daniel Castro & More!

 13121 SE McLoughlin, Milwaukie

-For those attending the festival from out of town, there are a number of lodging opportunities nearby, including the Milwaukie Inn, Econo Lodge and Kings Row in Milwaukie, Best Western Rivershore in Oregon City and Holiday Inn Express in Gladstone.
-There is also dry camping available at the Lodge.
+Lodging is available nearby at the Milwaukie Inn, and Kings Row in Milwaukie, Best Western Rivershore in Oregon City and Holiday Inn Express in Gladstone.
+There is also dry camping available at the Lodge and RV camping at Clackamette Park.